trekhleb/giphygram/README.md

 ```

 This command will create a production build of the project and will commit and push the contents of `build` folder to the `gh-pages` branch.
 Once this branch is set up as a target branch for GitHub pages you'll be able to see project demo similar to the [existing one](https://trekhleb.github.io/giphygram/).

+## Project Continuous Integration

+Current project is integrated with [Travis](https://travis-ci.org/trekhleb/giphygram) and [Codecov](https://codecov.io/gh/trekhleb/giphygram) services.
+Travis service launches project build and tests for every new commit and pull request to make sure that things are not broken.
+Codecov service reports code coverage percentage to see how reliable and stable the process of development is.